SCB ASIA 2014 WORKSHOPS

 Asia is the world’s richest area for Galliformes and is of international importance for their conservation.
 Many of Asia’s pheasants and partridges are threatened with extinction and in many cases urgent and coordinated conservation action is required.
 This is however frequently hampered by a lack or scarcity of basic ecological knowledge to inform conservation action planning.
 This proposed workshop, under the auspices of the IUCN SSC Galliformes Specialist Group, will bring together various conservation and research organisations and will enable conservationists and researchers to identify research needs and start action planning for Asia’s Galliformes.
 Over the last four decades international action planning and global collaboration has been prominent amongst galliform conservationists, with a series of international meetings acting as a focus for work on this important group of birds.

-Who should attend Conservationists, practitioners, scientists working on galliformes No. of participants 20 pax Duration Half Day-a.m (23/8/2014) Venue Equatorial Hotel, Melaka Cost Free
+Who should attend Conservationists, practitioners, scientists working on galliformes No. of participants 20 pax Duration Half Day-a.m (23/8/2014) Venue Equatorial Hotel, Melaka Cost Workshop is currently full

 Fundamentals of GIS for ecology, and Species distribution modelling